rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 #  Terminology & Notation Conventions

   Some of the templates defined in the document uses "--" to easily identify specific instructions to the authors.
+Text prefixed with "--" must not be copied as such when using a template.
+Note that for YANG templates, "//" is used to convey such instructions.

   The following terms are used throughout this document:

   IANA-maintained module: